HL7/ipa-website/_pages/what-is-patient-access.md

     The collaboration among these entities exemplifies the commitment to improving global health data interoperability and ensuring patients have greater access and control over their healthcare information.

+    HL7®, and FHIR® are the registered trademarks of Health Level Seven International and their use of these trademarks does not constitute an endorsement by HL7.
   button:
     name: "FAQs"
     link: "/faqs/"